Crystal-SDS/Crystal-Filter-Middleware/README.md

 There is a repository that includes some [filter samples](https://github.com/Crystal-SDS/filter-samples) for compression, encryption, caching, bandwidth differentiation, ...

 ### Storlet filters

-In order to use Storlet filters, it is necessary to [install the storlet engine](http://storlets.readthedocs.io/en/latest/deployer_installation.html) to Swift.

 The code below is an example of a storlet filter: